5 Steps to Enable Your Sales Team for Cloud GTM

 Although turbulent economic cycles are nothing new, the devil is in the details: Extrinsic factors, such as world events, can impact the economy and influence how companies respond.
-“I’ve seen a bunch of boom times and downturns in the economy,” said Mike.
+“I’ve seen a bunch of boom times and downturns in the economy,” noted Mike Asher, CFO of Neo4j in a Tackle webinar.
 “This is just the latest one, but each one has a different wrinkle.”

 Read More: 3 Reasons Buyers are Flocking to Cloud Marketplaces